Testing Food for PFAS and Assessing Dietary Exposure

 As part of the FDA’s ongoing effort to use the best available current science to assess the exposure to PFAS from foods, the agency monitors the scientific literature and available toxicological reference values (TRVs) for PFAS and updates the values based on merits and applicability of the underlying studies.

-There are currently seven PFAS (PFOA, PFOS, PFNA, PFHxS, HFPO-DA ⌈GenX⌉, PFBS, and PFBA) from environmental contamination for which the FDA can assess the potential human health concern for levels found in food.
-At this time, there are no other appropriate toxicological reference values for the other types of PFAS that the FDA may test for and therefore at this time we are not able to determine at what levels exposure may be a potential health concern.
+There are currently eight PFAS (PFOA, PFOS, PFNA, PFHxS, HFPO-DA ⌈GenX⌉, PFBS, PFBA, and PFHxA) from environmental contamination for which there are toxicological reference values that are used to assess the potential human health concern for levels found in food.
+Currently, FDA evaluates these PFAS individually in food samples; however, we are exploring approaches for evaluating samples with multiple PFAS detected.
 Additionally, the FDA does not consider the possible additive effects of PFAS exposure in samples where more than one type of PFAS is detected.
 As the science continues to evolve on establishing additional TRVs and on cumulative exposure assessments, our conclusions related to the potential human health concerns for certain levels of PFAS found in food may change.

 The agency is currently using the finalized minimal risk levels (MRLs) from the Agency for Toxic Substances and Disease Registry’s May 2021 Toxicological Profile for Perfluoroalkyls, along with EPA reference doses for PFBS, HFPO-DA (GenX) and PFBA, in our evaluations of the exposure to certain PFAS detected in foods.